medvedevgroup/mutation-rate-intervals/README.md

 * the number of mutated k-mers
 * the Jaccard between A and B
 * the minsketch Jaccard estimate between A and B
-The model assumes that k is large enough so that the effect of repetitive k-mers is negligible (see paper for details).

 In particular, the software can be used to compute the following:
 * given a mutation rate r1, a hypothesis test for the observed number of mutated k-mers, the observed Jaccard, or the observed minhash Jaccard estimate